 - 16.4 At the heart of the National Planning Policy Framework (the Framework), there is a presumption in favour of sustainable development.
-Good design is a key aspect of sustainable development and the Framework indicates that new development should respond to local character and should reflect the identity of its surroundings.
-This is reflected in Development Policy DP1 and Core Strategy Policy UR2.
-These policies state that all proposals should be well designed, having regard to local building traditions, and should be based on a proper assessment of the character of the application site and the surrounding built and natural environment. - 16.5 Owing to the site's set back from Hedge Drive to the rear of the built frontage, it represents a backland form of development.
-The site is surrounded by residential rear gardens belonging to dwellings fronting Paxman Avenue to the north and east, Hedge Drive to the south and Hazell Avenue to the west.
-There would be no public views available towards the proposed dwellings.
-The proposal comprises of a pair of semi-detached dwellings and a detached bungalow.
-The surrounding area is characterised by mainly semi-detached or terraced dwellings/bungalows of no particular architectural merit.
-The external materials for the proposed development include a mixture of red brick and buff brick with rockpanel cladding to add visual interest to the development.
-The arrangement of the cladding feels a little awkward however, it does help breaking down the mass of the building and given the limited public visibility of the development, it is not considered that this element of the proposal would result in any significant material harm to the visual amenity of the surrounding area.
-The use of brick for the main bulk of the proposed development would ensure that the proposal respects the existing built development that surrounds the site, with the introduction of contrasting materials elevating the appearance of the proposed development. - 16.6 Paragraph 134 of the Framework makes it clear that great weight should be given to proposals that help raise the standard of design more generally in an area, so long as they fit in with the overall form and layout of their surroundings.
+Good design is a key aspect of sustainable development, and the Framework indicates that new development should respond to local character and should reflect the identity of its surroundings.
+This is reflected in Development Policy DP1 and Core Strategy Policy UR2 as well as Section 1 Plan Policy SP7 and emerging Section 2 Policy DM15.
+These policies state that all proposals should be well designed, having regard to local building traditions, and should be based on a proper assessment of the character of the application site and the surrounding built and natural environment. - 16.5 The site is surrounded by residential rear gardens belonging to dwellings fronting Blackthorn Avenue to the east, Hickory Road to the south and Erica Walk to the west.
+The proposal comprises of a terrace of three dwellings.
+The surrounding area is characterised by mainly terraced dwellings, with a few semi-detached properties, all of which are of no particular architectural merit.
+The external materials for the proposed development include a mixture of red brick and buff brick with rock panel cladding to add visual interest to the development.
+The arrangement of the cladding feels a little awkward however, it does help in breaking down the massing of the building.
+While the proposed development would not follow the architectural approach of the surrounding area, it would be of an appearance that would enhance the visual amenity of the surrounding area.
+The use of brick for the main bulk of the proposed development would ensure that the proposal respects the character of existing built development that surrounds the site, with the introduction of contrasting materials elevating the appearance of the proposed development. - 16.6 Paragraph 134 of the Framework makes it clear that great weight should be given to proposals that help raise the standard of design more generally in an area, so long as they fit in with the overall form and layout of their surroundings.
 Whilst the design of the proposed development in itself is not outstanding, as referred to in the Framework, it is considered that a more contemporary approach to the proposed development would create some visual interest in an area that is otherwise very repetitive in design and appearance.
-The visual amenity of the surrounding site would therefore be improved, even if this amenity is only private and not public due to the backland location of the development.
-As a result, the proposal is held to be acceptable in terms of its overall design, appearance and impact on the surrounding area.
+The visual amenity of the surrounding site would therefore be improved.
+As a result, the proposal is held to be acceptable in terms of its overall design, appearance and impact on the surrounding area. - 16.7 In addition to the above, the area of open space to the west of the proposed dwellings currently lacks natural passive surveillance and does not serve any real purpose.
+The application proposes a development that provides an active frontage to this area and introduces windows at both ground and first floor level which not only ensures that there is active surveillance of this area but also adds visual interest and may encourage an increased informal use of this area of open space.
+The proposal is therefore considered to have a positive impact on the surrounding area in this respect by discouraging anti-social behaviour.